Camino Português: The Complete Guide (2026)

 Ponte de Lima – Portugal’s Oldest Town

 Often called Portugal’s most beautiful village, Ponte de Lima sits on the banks of the River Lima with a stunning medieval bridge that pilgrims have crossed for centuries.
-The town’s charm is extraordinary — linger here if you can afford a slow afternoon.
+Linger here if you can – a slow afternoon in Ponte de Lima with a café by the river is simply sublime.

 Valença / Tui – The Border Crossing

-The crossing from Portugal into Spain at Valença is one of the Camino’s great emotional moments.
-The fortified old town of Valença sits high above the Miño river, connected to the Spanish town of Tui by a magnificent 19th-century iron bridge.
-Walking across it — leaving one country and entering another on foot — feels exactly as significant as it sounds.
+The crossing from Portugal into Spain at Valença is one of the Camino’s genuinely significant moments.
+The fortified old town sits high above the Miño river, connected to the Spanish town of Tui by a magnificent 19th-century iron bridge.
+Walking across it – leaving one country and entering into another with a single step – is surreal.
+There’s a marker in the middle of the bridge that you can stand across, with one foot in Portugal and one foot in Spain.
+Hah!
+Worth the tickle.

 Pontevedra – A City Worth Savouring

-Pontevedra’s car-free old town is one of Galicia’s great pleasures — a labyrinth of granite streets, tapas bars, and pilgrim camaraderie.
-The city is large enough to have excellent restaurants and small enough to feel intimate.
-Many pilgrims take a rest day here.
+Pontevedra’s car-free old town is one of Galicia’s great pleasures – a labyrinth of granite streets, tapas bars, and pilgrim camaraderie.
+Large enough to have excellent restaurants, small enough to feel intimate.
+Take a rest day here if you can, to explore its winding alleyways and indulge in some tapas.

 Padrón – Where the Journey Began

 According to tradition, the boat carrying the body of Saint James came ashore at Padrón.
-The church of Santiago contains the stone mooring post the boat was tied to — a deeply moving stop for pilgrims of all faiths and none.
-The final stage from Padrón to Santiago is 25km of mounting anticipation.
+The church of Santiago contains the stone mooring post the boat was tied to – a quietly moving stop for pilgrims of all faiths and none.
+The final 25km stage from Padrón to Santiago carries a particular kind of weight that you’ll definitely feel.

 Frequently Asked Questions